samanthaccole243/AutomaticPlantWaterer/index.md

 ## Results

 We were able to complete this project in an acceptable manner.
 We definitely started out with big dreams and had to tone them down quite a bit.
 We had a base project that we felt was necessary to complete, then there were additions we wanted to possibly add if we had more time.
 For the most part we did not get to these additions.
 These possibilities will be discussed more in the "Future Work" section.
 We were hindered by a few challenges which we will discuss next in the "challenges" section.
 We do feel as though we successfully completed this project since it does measure soil moisture and performs wonderfully at automatic watering when necessary.
 It also successfully reads the water level, and stops watering when the water source runs very low on water.
 Additionally, it is very possible to add any additional plants and to save date of dead plants.
 This system can definitely serve to keep a plant thriving and healthy per its watering needs.
+Proof of all this success can be seen in our demo video as well as throughout the website report here.

 ### Challenges